Deep Recurrent Regression for Facial Landmark Detection: Conclusions

-In this paper, we proposed an end-to-end deep-network-based cascaded regression method for face alignment.
+In this paper, we proposed an end-to-end deep-network-based cascaded regression method for facial landmark detection.
 In the proposed deep architecture, an input image is firstly encoded into high level descriptors in the same size of the input image.
 Based on this representation, we proposed to learn a probability map for each facial key point and use these probability maps to find the initialization for the cascaded regression.
-Finally, we proposed a shape-indexed pooling layer to extract the deep features based on the deconv7 layer and the current estimated shape.
+And then, we proposed two strong features.
+One is the deep shape-indexed features, which are extracted by the designed shape-indexed pooling layer.
+Another is the recurrent shape features, which is used to learn the connection between the regressions.
+Finally, the sequential linear regressions are learned to update the shapes.
 Empirical evaluations on three datasets show that the proposed method significantly outperforms the state-of-the-arts.